sxvnlol/mythical-checker/README.md

-# mythical-checker
+# Mythical Checker
-a discord token checker that uses proxies
+A discord token checker that uses proxies